 Incorporating in a place like this isn’t the move of a shady tax dodger looking for no requirements and the power to do whatever they please.
 And that’s not what your business needs, anyway.

-A few years ago, an island nation off the coast of Venezuela caught on to this idea and started charging a 2% tax.
+A few years ago, the island of Curacao, located off the coast of Venezuela, caught on to this idea and started charging a 2% tax.
 The government of Curacao realized that charging zero tax would attract the wrong crowd, so they threw in a small tax just to avoid adverse selection.

 If you’re a real business owner, you’re not going to worry about a 2% tax.
 Tax dodgers might.
 So one of the benefits of setting up in a smaller or lesser-known jurisdiction is that there’s at least some tax, making your business more legitimate.